fairecasoimeme/TIC-DIN-MODBUS/README.md

 * password : adminXXXX (editable - must be 8 characters)
 PS : XXXX is the end of the @MAC

+Please open a navigator with this IP address : http://192.168.4.1 to connect you to the device

 ⚠️**You can desactive WiFi when all it's OK**

 ⚠️**To activate WiFi, you have to send ModBus packet with command 0x06 (Write single register) to address 666 with the value 1.**